What is this blog about?

 Again, yes and no.

-While elaborate gore makeup effects are included, generally it has to be in a film or series already with unique or fantastical makeup effects.
+Elaborate gore makeup effects are included but usually it will be in articles for film or TV shows that already have fantastical makeup effects.

 A little bit.